ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 default Protocol Selection Properties would represent a configuration that can be implemented over UDP.

-All transport parameters used in the pre-establishment phase are collected in a TransportParameters Object that is passed to the Preconnection Object.
+All Transport Properties used in the pre-establishment phase are collected in a TransportParameters Object that is passed to the Preconnection Object.

 ~~~